KevinTapol/ReactSPA/README.md

 *The difference between Link and NavLink is that with NavLink you can add a class to the active link.*

-*At time stamp 1:43:31 Brad is switching from the front end jobs.json array for front end data to an api called npmjs.com/package/json-server*
+*At time stamp 1:43:31 Brad is switching from the front end jobs.json array for front end data to an api called npmjs.com/package/json-server.
+This allows us to create a frontend json file, hit up the backend mock api of our desired structure and make changes based on CRUD HTTPS methods.
+To install json-server with a dev dependency, type the following*
+- npm i -D json-server

+*To run the mock backend server, go into package.json and add the follow to "scripts": {}* "server": "json-server --watch src/jobs.json --port 8000"

+*This will create a server on 8000 using the jobs.json where the object key of jobs value is an array of objects.
+Now if we type in the terminal npm run server, we will have an endpoint http://localhost:8000/jobs that we can click on to see our object with a value of an array of objects.
+You can even do http://localhost:8000/jobs/1 to grab the object with the id of 1*

+*What this means is that instead of building a REST API with Express or Django etc to test front end functionality, we can instead simply use json-server for full CRUD REST API calls!
+Thank you computer overlords!*

+*There is a library of preset spinner components. https://www.davidhu.io/react-spinners/* npm i react-spinners

+2:00:00
+*To add a proxy for the json-server, go to your vite.config.js*